bbluechip/react-router-site/README.md

 👉 Github & Git commands (push, pull, commit, add etc.)

 ## Description
 I made this website when training about react-router library and react-bootstrap library.
-This is workshet site.
+This is worksheet site.

 # Getting Started with Create React App
 clone repository to your own local file and